krullgit/3D-Object-Detection-for-autonomous-navigation/README.md

 1. Start pipeline:
     - ```python train.py evaluate configs/train.yaml```
 1. Now you should see the pointcloud of the sensor and 3D detections in RVIZ (like [this](#3D-Object-Detection-for-Pedestrian-with-Pointpillars,-Tensorflow,-Intel-Realsense-d435i))
+    - predictions of type "BoundingBoxArray" are published to the topic "bb_pred_guess_1"

 # Create Datasets

 It's possible to create our your dataset, if you want to train for a different type of objects.
 Therefore, we simply record pointclouds from the realsense sensor and save annotation files along with the pointclouds.
 However, to skip all the time consuming annotation work, we use a simple approach by placing the object in predefined locations with different (also predefined) rotations (in total 8 rotations, rotated by 45 degree each time and covering 360 degrees in total).
 This procedure can be repeated for multiple scenes to increase the variety in the training data.
 The following section examines this concept.

 ## 1. Capture Data with Annotations (for training and testing)